In This Article

 Step Three: File the Guardianship Petition

-Once filed, the court assigns a case number and a judge.
-You will receive notice of your assigned judge and future court dates.
+Once filed, the court assigns a case number and judge, and you receive notice of your assigned judge and future court dates.

 Step Four: Notification and Service of Process